ACS Public Policy Fellowships

 ACS has two types of Public Policy Fellowship programs: the Science Policy Fellowship and the Congressional Fellowship.
 Please see Fellowship Programs for more information.

 Science and technology are increasingly important in public policy.
 From environmental sustainability to homeland security, policy-makers routinely make decisions that require input from and have impact on the chemical community.
-Yet only five percent of the members of Congress have backgrounds in science and engineering, and scientists often lack the opportunity and expertise to successfully engage in the policy process.
+Yet only one in five members of Congress have a background in a STEM subject and trained scientists often often lack the opportunity and expertise to successfully engage in the policy process.

 The ACS Congressional and Science Policy Fellowship Programs are designed to address both these concerns.
 The programs provide a unique opportunity for ACS members to gain practical experience and insights into public policy by working on Capitol Hill or at ACS in Washington, DC.